ASM Selection & Treatment Principles

 - Infant worsening on CBZ/OXC/PHT/LTG after febrile seizures → think Dravet, send SCN1A

-- PHT in Unverricht-Lundborg (PME): irreversible cerebellar atrophy — classic board contraindication
+- PHT in Unverricht-Lundborg (PME): worsens myoclonus, ataxia, and cognition; may accelerate neurologic decline — classic board contraindication

 - VGB is first-line for TSC spasms but worsens other generalized epilepsy syndromes — context is everything